Shreyansh81/Solar-Radiation-Prediction/README.md

 # Solar-Radiation-Prediction and Measuring value of solar radiation
--by Shreyansh Jain, Arushi Mahawar and Yash Gupta student from Birla Institute of Technology, Mesra
+-by Shreyansh Jain, Arushi Mahawar and Yash Gupta students from Birla Institute of Technology, Mesra

 This is my project on machine learning and Solar Energy.
 Languages included : Python